Gigaspaces/xap-docs/site/content/xap/12.3/started/installation.markdown

 Before installing InsightEdge or XAP, do the following:

 - Review the [Supported Platforms](../rn/supported-platforms.html) section of the release notes.
-- Make sure that {{%exurl "Java" "http://java.sun.com/javase/downloads/index.jsp"%}} is installed (minimum: Java 7, recommended: Java 8).
+- Make sure that {{%exurl "Java" "http://java.sun.com/javase/downloads/index.jsp"%}} is installed (Java 8 or higher).

 InsightEdge/XAP locates Java via the standard `JAVA_HOME` or `PATH` environment variables.